phwl/elec3607-lab/labs/lab1-gpio/README.md

 frequency of the square wave and put a screen shot in your lab book together with an explanation of the changes that you needed to make.

-It is compiled and executed as follows:
+The program is compiled and executed as follows:
 ```bash
 elec3607@raspberrypi:~/elec3607-lab/labs/lab1-gpio $ make libgpiod_blink
 cc -c -Wall -g   libgpiod_blink.c -o libgpiod_blink.o